-- 1. Exhibits knowledge of the elements related to normal and crosswind approach and landing. - 2.
-Considers the wind conditions, landing surface, and obstacles. - 3.
-Selects a suitable touchdown point. - Establishes and maintains a stabilized approach and recommended airspeed, with gust correction factor applied, ±5 knots. - 5.
-Maintains proper ground track with crosswind correction, if necessary. - 6.
-Remains aware of the possibility of wind shear and/or wake turbulence. - 7.
-Makes smooth, timely, and correct control application during the flare and touchdown. - 8.
-Touches down smoothly, beyond and within 50 feet (20 meters) of a specified point with no appreciable drift, and with the longitudinal axis aligned with the intended landing path. - 9.
+- 1. Exhibits knowledge of the elements related to normal and crosswind approach and landing. - Considers the wind conditions, landing surface, and obstacles. - 3.
+Selects a suitable touchdown point. - Establishes and maintains a stabilized approach at the recommended airspeed, with gust correction factor applied, ±5 knots. - 5.
+Maintains proper ground track with crosswind correction, if necessary. - Remains aware of the possibility of wind shear and/or wake turbulence. - Makes smooth, timely, and correct control application during the flare and touchdown - 8.
+Touches down smoothly, beyond and within 100 feet (30 meters) of a specified point with no appreciable drift, and with the longitudinal axis aligned with the intended landing path. - 9.
 Completes the prescribed checklist, if applicable.